DOGS ARE PROHIBITED DURING THE WINTER MONTHS.

-SNOWMAKING EQUIPMENT, WATER/POWER LINES, SNOWCATS, SNOW MACHINES, MOUNTAIN EQUIPMENT AND OTHER HAZARDS CAN BE ENCOUNTERED ANYWHERE AT ANYTIME ON THE MOUNTAIN, IN ANY SEASON.
+SNOWMAKING EQUIPMENT, WATER/POWER LINES, SNOWCATS, SNOW MACHINES, MOUNTAIN EQUIPMENT AND OTHER HAZARDS CAN BE ENCOUNTERED ANYWHERE AT ANY TIME ON THE MOUNTAIN, IN ANY SEASON.
 PLEASE USE EXTREME CAUTION WHEN ON THE MOUNTAIN.
 ALWAYS DISPLAY A LIGHT AND WEAR REFLECTIVE CLOTHING.
 WHEN ENCOUNTERING MOUNTAIN OPERATIONS STAFF AND VEHICLES, PLEASE MOVE OUT OF THE WAY AND STOP ANY UPHILL OR DOWNHILL ACTIVITY UNTIL THEY PASS BY.

 Parking is limited to the area located on this map during the ski season (generally early December to mid-April).
 We need to be able to plow the main lot without interference by parked cars and also allow our day skiers to come and go.
 Pre and Post season parking is allowed in the main lot.
 There is no parking for uphill travel on the Mad River Glen side of Route 17 including the employee parking lots AT ANY TIME.

 Dogs are not allowed on the mountain at any time during the ski season (generally early December to mid-April) regardless of whether the mountain is open or closed.
 We love dogs and many of us have our own, but we kindly ask you to leave them at home.
-Dogs are currently not allowed on the mountain.

 Uphill traffic shall: